LearnersGuild/talent/architecture-design.md

 Webpack is a package used to bundle all of the client side files within the app.
 Here, it is bundling src/client.

 Webpack.config.js is the main file for Webpack.
-The entry points to the start of the app on the client side, which is index.js.
+The entry key points to the start of the app on the client side, which is index.js.
 Output is configured to look for where to put the finished bundle.
 It points to the public directory here.
 Then, module/rules creates rules for Webpack to follow.
 Exclude tells Webpack what files not to compile into bundle.js.
 Loader includes modules that help compile the bundle.

 Next, we have test.
-Test looks for file types (in this case, css), and compiles them down and puts them into the public directory.
-There is also a test that does the same for js and jsx files.
+Test looks for file types (in the first case, css), and compiles them down into one bundle file, and then puts that file into the public directory.
+There is a second test that does the same for js and jsx files.
 Plugins create the bundled files.
 ExtractTextPlugin extracts any inline styling and puts in a css file.
 Resolve - extensions allows users to leave off the extensions of certain files when importing them.
-Here, .jsx resolves to .js.
+Here, any .jsx or .js files do not need to include the file extension when importing the file.

 ## File Structure For Talent
 There are two main directories, public and src, with one build directory.